NajiElKotob/Awesome-R/README.md

 * [Open Datasets](https://ai.google/tools/datasets) - Google AI
 * [An archive of datasets distributed with R](http://vincentarelbundock.github.io/Rdatasets/datasets.html) :100:

+## Resources
+* [Schema.org](https://schema.org/) - Schema.org is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.

 ## R vs Python

 ## Summits and Conferences